 Deluxe King room at Hyatt Regency Kyoto

-The bathroom was modern if a little bit small.
+The bathroom was modern if a bit small.
 There was a single sink and a predictably high-tech Toto toilet.
 There was also a large tub and a nice shower that shared space behind frosted glass.

 Hyatt Regency Kyoto bathroom views